basarat/byots/README.md

 * `byots` will use whatever TypeScript version you install *in your application*.
 So you are actually using whatever TypeScript you bring in (recommend `npm install typescript@next`).

-**But with the following advantages**
+**But with the following advantage**

-* Provide `ts` globally.
-If you are doing heavy TypeScript work this helps e.g. [alm](http://alm.tools) / atom-typescript / tslint all do this.
-* With a better definition file.
-We expose the internal APIs (the ones that have `/* internal */`).
-It helps experiment by copy pasting from the TypeScript source code.
+With a liberal definition file.
+We expose internal APIs.

 > The definitions are updated daily automatically and our version numbers match the TypeScript nightly version numbers.